KyleOndy/kyleondy.com/provider/pages/hire.markdown

 * 20+ days of vacation leave.
 * 401k match.
 * Donation Matching
-* Support for employees using company time for things like professional development, open source contributions, 20% time, community outreach.
+* Support for employees using company time for enrichment like professional development, open source contributions, 20% time, community outreach.
 * Support for employees attending conferences.
 * Support for the local tech community.
 * Remote work available.